Mike Massey: World Trickshot Championship

 Massey used props and illusion as an integral part of his routine, such as two balls bonded together, magic props and card tricks.
 In the words of the 1991 World Trickshot Champion Terry Griffiths: "I feel quite embarrassed to have won actually; Mike Massey is miles ahead of the rest of us.
 I think it was maybe a touch of nerves that put him off tonight."
 Massey would go on to win the event in later years.

-Massey was also notable for his ability to pick up twice as many pool balls using only one hand than anyone else, a skill he claimed had won him many bets.
-During the aforementioned Duel with Steve Davis, he managed to pick up 8 balls, with Davis managing to pick up 5.
-Massey stated that the smaller snooker balls (as compared to U.S. pool balls) made the task more difficult rather than easier.
-Massey was able to achieve his total of 8 balls by holding a ball between each finger, then picking up 3 more using his palm and thumb muscle.